Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Appendix

 \subsection{Open-Source Interface}

-This work has been open sourced\footnote{The package and experiment code are available at \url{https://github.com/sisl/BayesianSafetyValidation.jl}.} as a Julia package\footnote{We make use of the \texttt{GaussianProcesses.jl} package \cite{fairbrother2022gaussianprocesses}.} to be applied to other of black-box systems and is intended to fit into the suite of safety validation tools when considering autonomous aircraft certification.
-To extend to another system, a user can implement the following interface: \begin{juliaframe}
+This work has been open sourced\footnote{The package and experiment code are available at \url{https://github.com/sisl/BayesianSafetyValidation.jl}.} as a Julia package\footnote{We make use of the \texttt{GaussianProcesses.jl} package \cite{fairbrother2022gaussianprocesses} and the \texttt{AbstractGPs.jl} package \cite{widmann2023abstractgps}.} to be applied to other of black-box systems and is intended to fit into the suite of safety validation tools when considering autonomous aircraft certification.
+To extend to another system, a user can implement the following interface: